Photonsters/ESParaSite/README.md

-# ESP para-site temperature logger
+# ESParaSite temperature logger (ESP Chip-based Parameter loggger with integrated website)

-ESP based temperature, LED power and power time logger for LCD/DLP/SLA Resin machines
+### Compatible with ESP8266 and ESP32

 The idea for this project is to make use of the empty ESP01 slot available on the photon to make a logger to keep track of various temperatures and other data on a MSLA printer by acessing the ESP with a regular browser